minima-global/storefront/README.md

 The Minima Storefront supports any platform that hosts content which is web-addressable.
 Hence, it will be able to retrieve MiniDapps from websites or any distributed filesystems that support  [URL](https://en.wikipedia.org/wiki/URL)-based schemas.

+A [JSON](https://en.wikipedia.org/wiki/JSON) configuration file specifies the URL, icon and description of each storefront.
+The [store location](#store-location) section, below, describes that in greater detail.

-A [JSON](https://en.wikipedia.org/wiki/JSON) configuration file controls which stores the Storefront displays, and on each store, another JSON file, called `dapps.json`, which is effectively a directory listing that controls which MiniDapps are available.
+The configuration of each store is described via another JSON file, called `dapps.json`.
+That specifies which MiniDapps are available - effectively, it is a directory listing; the [store configuration](#store-configuration) section, below, describes that files.

+The final piece in the jigsaw are the MiniDapps themselves - the [Minima MiniDapps repo'](https://github.com/minima-global/MiniDAPP) contains simple demos and examples that can get you started.

-### Web-based Hosting
+### Store Location

 The instructions below demonstrate how to host MiniDapps on a website.